 At all times, AITSL may choose to seek further information from you or a third party (for example your institution) to finalise an assessment.
 Where an applicant cannot provide sufficient evidence to support an assessment, or it cannot be validated by a relevant third party determined by AITSL, an application will be found unsuitable.

 What if my study during 2020 and/or 2021 was not impacted by COVID-19?

-Even where you were not directly impacted, AITSL requires that your awarding institution provides a statement advising that your studies were not impacted by COVID-19.
+If you studied with an institution outside of Australia during 2020 and/or 2021 and you were not directly impacted, AITSL requires that your awarding institution provides a statement advising that your studies were not impacted by COVID-19.